podoglyph/checks-for-understanding/module-4/backend/week_four.md

 Note: When you're done, submit a PR.

 1. What's your favorite project management tool?
- -- Pivotal Tracker: It's complex, which made it off-putting when it was first assigned/required for a project, but in time I learned to appreciate it's nuances and features.
+ -- Pivotal Tracker: It's complex, which made it off-putting when it was first assigned/required for a project, but in time I learned to appreciate its nuances and features.

 2. Why do we create staging environments?
  -- We need a place that mimics production in order to run new code and gauge its effects on the application.
 Staging is a great place to test new features without risking adverse affects to the live environment.